pnp/pnpjs/packages/common/docs/index.md

 [![npm version](https://badge.fury.io/js/%40pnp%2Fcommon.svg)](https://badge.fury.io/js/%40pnp%2Fcommon)

 The common modules provides a set of utilities classes and reusable building blocks used throughout the @pnp modules.
-They can be used wihtin your applications as well without depending on the remainder of the @pnp libraries.
+They can be used within your applications as well.

 ## Getting Started